This is when Chinese New Year falls in 2023 and what all 12 Zodiac animals represent from dragon to rabbit

-It has been celebrated in China for thousands of years and the Chinese New Year or ‘Lunar New Year’ is thought of as China's most important festival by many.
-In 2023, the celebration will take place just under one month following the New Year that passed on January 1 according to the Gregorian calendar.
+It has been celebrated in China for millennia and the Chinese New Year or ‘Lunar New Year’ is thought of as China's most important festival by many.
+In 2023, the celebration takes place just under one month following the New Year that passed on January 1 according to the Gregorian calendar.

 Here’s what you should know about the Chinese Lunar New Year or ‘Spring Festival’ in 2023 including dates, what this year’s zodiac animal is, how it’s celebrated and how to say ‘Happy New Year’ in Chinese.